-Sandwich top models are provided with a complete set of food pans with divider bars and lid(s) with hood(s) for the pan opening(s).
+Sandwich units are provided with food pans and divider bars.
 All pans must be kept in place whenever your unit is operating and lids should be closed whenever possible for optimum performance.
-To remove the lid covering the pans on your sandwich top (see Figure 10), lift the lid 1/2 way up and carefully push in on one end at the bottom corner, so the pivot pin comes out of the mating hole in the lid.
+To remove the lid over the pans (see Figure 9), lift it 1/2 way up and carefully push in on one end at the bottom corner, so the pivot pin comes out of the mating hole in the hood.
 Swing the end of the lid forward, so it clears the end of the hood.
-Slide the entire lid sideways, so the pivot pin on the opposite end is free from the lid.
-To remove the back hood from the cabinet, take out the screws located inside each end and along the back edge.
-If you need to remove the liner and insulation from an insulated lid, take out the screws along the back edge, let the back of the liner drop down and rotate it so the front edge of the liner disengages from the front of the lid.
+Slide the entire lid sideways, so the pivot pin on the opposite end is free from the hood.
+If you have an insulated lid, to remove the liner and insulation, take out the screws along the back edge, let the back of the liner drop down and rotate it so the front edge of the liner disengages from the front of the lid.
+To remove the hood from the cabinet, take out the screws located inside each end and along the back edge.